usnistgov/DataVis/README.md

 ## How to use the tool
 You can either use the tool online [here](http://usnistgov.github.io/DataVis/) or download it for offline use.

-In order to use the tool online, you will have to create a dataset (Step B. below).
+In order to use the tool online, you will have to create a dataset file first using the Python files (Step B. below).

 ### A. What you'll need:
 - A .txt file list of the passwords to be visualized.
 For example (newline separated):